Want to see how Mariposa compares to other top cities in California? Explore all city regulations in California. →

 Yes, short-term rentals are explicitly allowed in Mariposa County, California.
 However, they are subject to comprehensive regulation and require proper permitting through multiple county departments.
 Property owners must navigate specific health, safety, and planning requirements to legally operate vacation rentals or bed and breakfasts in this market.

-Before beginning the application process, property owners must:
+Before beginning the application process, property owners must conduct a thorough assessment:

-Mariposa County has different regulations based on location:
+Mariposa County applies different regulations based on specific planning areas:

 Water Quality Documentation: